vulgo/prime-b460i-plus-hackintosh/README.md

 ## Reset NVRAM

-At the picker, **press space**, choose `Reset NVRAM`.
+At the picker, **press space**, choose `Reset NVRAM`

-Reset NVRAM at first boot and **whenever the bootloader files have changed**.
+Reset NVRAM at first boot and **whenever the bootloader files have changed**

 # Post-Install

+### System Integrity Protection

+The `csrutil` EFI command from `AcidAnthera/OpenCorePkg` is available from the EFI shell.
+System Integrity Protection can be enabled/disabled with `csrutil toggle`

 ### USB

-Generate a valid `USBPorts.kext`.
+Generate a valid `USBPorts.kext`

 Refer to [README-usbtool.command.md](/README/README-usbtool.command.md)

 ### NVMe

 > NVMeFix is a set of patches for the Apple NVMe storage driver, IONVMeFamily.
-Its goal is to improve compatibility with non-Apple SSDs.
+Its goal is to improve compatibility with non-Apple SSDs

 Refer to [github.com/acidanthera/NVMeFix](https://github.com/acidanthera/NVMeFix)